lightaylor/read-easy-chrome-extension/README.md

 # Boldify - Chrome Extension

+> ✨ **Boldify** is a simple, lightweight Chrome extension designed to improve readability.

 **Boldify** is a Chrome extension that **automatically bolds the first letter of every word** on any webpage.
 It improves readability and makes scanning text easier.

 ## ✨ Features

 - Automatically bolds the first letter of each word on every webpage
 - Toggle **ON/OFF** with a single click on the extension icon
 - Lightweight and fast